mleivaDesarrollos/auto-fi-challenge/README.md

 ## Libraries used on this project

-- React With typescript
+- React With TypeScript
 - Redux for state management
 - Redux-Saga for asynchronous calls.
-- React-JSS for styling
+- Styled-Components for component styling

-## Design path
+## UI Design

-Because i don't want to spend a lot of time to building the UI, i take a forum template from the web for inspiration.
-There isn't so much work in design because this part of the process can take a lot of time to get good results.
+I used a forum template from the web for inspiration in the UI.
+I didn't spend a lot of time on the design because it can be time consuming and I only got 3 hours to implement fully.

-## Notes
+## Design Considerations

-- i could have use a loader for fetching post, but looking at fetch not delay more than few milliseconds, i decide not add it
+- I could have used a loader for fetching posts, the fetch delay wasn't more than a few milliseconds, so I decided not to add it
-- Test are very simple
-- I use a personal library who uses axios to fetch posts and comments
+- I use a personal library which uses axios to fetch posts and comments
-- To Add comments you need first to get comments from that post
+- To Add comments you first need to get comments from that post
-- There are some points of improvement, specially on reducer part.
-And encountered some issues using React-JSS with typescript.
-If i went with styled components probably be better for next time
+- There are a lot of improvements to be made, specially on the reducer part.
-- Next.JS probably suits better for this application.
-Blogs and forums takes more advantage from CEO.
-I decided to use create-react-app because i work a lot more time with it, and i feel comfortable.
+- Next.JS would have worked well for this application too.
+Blogs and forums takes more advantage of CEO.
+I decided to use create-react-app because I work a lot with it, and I feel comfortable using it.